rtlabs-com/p-net/doc/profinet_basics.rst

 Where:

-* DControl: Request to IO-device
+* DControl: Request to IO-device (End of parameterization)
-* CControl: Request to IO-controller
+* CControl: Request to IO-controller (Application ready)

 Operations: